crowdsecurity/crowdsec-docs/crowdsec-docs/docs/getting_started/install_pfsense.md

 :::info
 The CrowdSec configuration is not transferred when you restore a pfSense backup, and you'll need to reconfigure it or backup separately.
+Major pfSense upgrades may also require you to re-install or re-configure CrowdSec so please verify that it's running afterwards.
+We have submitted the package for inclusion in the official repository which should smooth out these issues.
 :::

 ## Installing the package

-We have submitted the package to the pfSense developers for review and inclusion in the official repositories.

-If you find `crowdsec` under `System/Package Manager`, we recommend you to install it from there.

-If the package is not available yet, you'll have to install it manually.

  * Choose [the release you want to install](https://github.com/crowdsecurity/pfSense-pkg-crowdsec/releases), click `Assets` for the list of packages to install.